lixelamos/lixelamos/README.md

 # Hi, I'm Amos Kipkorir! 👋

-I am a passionate about taech, driven by a curiosity for technology and a dvelopment.
+I'm a passionate about taech, driven by a curiosity for technology and a dvelopment.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![lixelamos's Stats](https://github-readme-stats.vercel.app/api?username=lixelamos&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)